b00f/b00f.github.io/docs/_posts/2022-11-10-consensus_problem.md

 #### Probabilistic Binary Agreements

-Some protocols address the FLP impossibility by introducing a random function within the agreement protocol.
+Some protocols address the FLP impossibility by introducing a **random function** within the agreement protocol.
 In this scenario, when the network diverges, each party randomly chooses a value between zero and one, like flipping a coin.
 Even though these protocols employ a random function, they ensure safety or agreement, meaning that eventually all parties agree on the same value: zero or one.
 This approach was first offered by Ben-Or[^4] in 1983.

+#### Partial Synchrony

+The DLS[^5] consensus algorithm was the first protocol that introduced a partially synchronous model.
+It was proposed by Cynthia Dwork, Nancy Lynch, and Larry Stockmeyer in their paper "Consensus in the presence of partial synchrony" published in 1988.

+Consensus protocols like Practical Byzantine Fault Tolerance (PBFT)[^6], follow this assumption by setting an **upper-bound timer** that prevents the system from waiting indefinitely in the event of node failure.
+From an FLP perspective, a synchronous consensus algorithm can provide safety, but with weaker liveness.

 <img alt="Prioritize Safety" src="../assets/images/flp_liveness_sacrificed.png" width="280">